 TestComplete can recognize Win32 ScrollBar controls in Windows applications.
 It provides special properties and methods that let you retrieve the controls data and simulate user actions on the controls (see below).

-For information on how to use these properties and methods in tests, see Working With Scroll Bar Controls.
+For information on how to use these properties and methods in tests, see Working With Scroll Bar Controls in Desktop Windows Applications.

 In order for TestComplete to be able to work with your controls as with Win32 ScrollBar controls, the control’s class name must be specified in the Win32 Controls and Windows | Scroll bar group of your project’s Object Mapping options.
 By default, this group contains the following item: